fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`, so isn’t it as easy as that?

 Well, as with many HTML challenges, just because you _can_ do something doesn’t mean you should.
-I always had a nagging doubt about stuffing all that disparate content inside a single link, and Adrian Roselli has recently confirmed that for screen reader users this approach is harmful.
+I always had a nagging doubt about stuffing all that disparate content inside a single anchor, and Adrian Roselli has recently confirmed that for screen reader users this approach is harmful.

 > Perhaps the worst thing you can do for a block link is to wrap everything in the `<a href>`… for a screen reader user the entire string is read when tabbing through controls… without declaring (the image) as an image… taking about 25 seconds to read before announcing it as a link.